 We expect the MTA(s) to review and revise these objectives.
 The other principles and criteria discussed by the MTWG focus on MT development process, but do not seem to be intended as criteria for deciding whether enough due diligence has been conducted for an MT idea to proceed to the next stage of due diligence.

 Because the gating criteria discussed so far are not comprehensive, we lay out some general criteria that may be considered by the MTA(s).
-The general criteria are centered around the following categories and subsume the five objectives in the MT Principles and Guidelines.s.
+The general criteria are centered around the following categories and subsume the five objectives in the MTI Principles and Guidelines.

 Without getting into the weeds, nominal, ordinal, and/or quantitative scales can be developed for any criteria to track level of documentation/understanding of the MTI in that category.